FELINE HEALTH

 Canned fruits and vegetables are picked at the peak of ripeness and canned within hours.
 This not only delivers long-term food quality and shelf-life, but locks in food nutrients at their peak without the need to add preservatives.
 Steel cans are a total barrier against light, which deteriorates food from its natural vitality.
 In fact, many canned products actually contribute more health-promoting nutrients than cooked fresh or frozen foods.

-The study results clearly outline how canned fruits and vegetables uniquely address health and cost issues by combining canned food nutrition, affordability and convenience.
+A recent study conducted by Michigan State University shows results that clearly outline how canned fruits and vegetables uniquely address health and cost issues by combining canned food nutrition, affordability and convenience.

 When seasonality, availability and shelf-life of canned food is weighed against fresh and frozen, the economic scales are tipped in favor of canned goods.